I am a cyclist, genealogist, soccer referee, grandfather (x6), and cancer survivor. And I have ridden 105,000* miles cancer-free.

 The ferry stopped at Pea Patch Island, dropped a couple of passengers then picked up more to continue to New Jersey.
 I had mapped a riverfront ride to the hotel and it worked perfectly.

 The hotel was the Hampton Inn, Pennsville.
-At the front desk the clerk was eating a sandwich and didn’t seem to want to be interrupted.
+At the front desk, the clerk was eating a sandwich and didn’t seem to want to be interrupted.
 I went to my room (digital check-in), showered, and then walked next door to the Cracker Barrel for dinner.
 Back at the hotel, I asked for the snack mix as my Diamond Member rewards.
 He said they were out.
 I asked for the cookies.
 He said they were out.
 “Water,” I finally told him.

 PANIC ENSUES

 My goal of circumventing the Bay just took a big hit.
 Did I want to stay an extra day instead?
 The answer is no, I did not.
 I would have to go back the way I came.
-Back over to the Delware Forts Ferry website.
+Back over to the Delaware Forts Ferry website.

 There is no ticket office at Fort Mott, New Jersey.
 One must buy a ticket in advance.
 I bought a ticket for Saturday morning at 9:30 a.m. – $11.
 The route back played out in my mind.
 It would be okay.
 Sleep a little later before hitting the road.

-I went back to the Cape May-Lewes site once again.
-Maybe there was a cancellation.
-Then it dawned on me.
-I had been looking at today’s date for sailing.
 Seems strange that nothing late showed as available but it actually wasn’t.
 The last boat had sailed.
 I checked for Saturday, Aug.
 24 – and there were openings available all day.

 I booked a fare for 2:30.
 Options included 1:00, 3:30, and 6:00 p.m.
 My original plan was back on.